 - Notification of mark ownership to the public and competitors.

 To register a mark, complete a trademark registration application and have it notarized.
 Mail the form, a non-refundable filing fee, and three specimens to the North Carolina Department of the Secretary of State, P.O.
 Box 29622, Raleigh, NC 27626-0622.

 This registration is only available through the mail at this time.
 You’ll need to renew your trademark or service mark registration every 10 years.
 Complete the above application again and mail a renewal fee.

 The Trademarks Division has a system of trademark and service mark registration protection on par with the federal system.
 However, the state and federal trademark offices do not correspond with one another.
 If you plan to do business in other states, you’ll need to register with the U.S. Patent and Trademark Office to protect your mark.

 By law, in North Carolina, you must appoint and keep a registered agent for your business.
-A registered agent acts as direct and official contact between the state and your LLC.
+A registered agent acts as direct and official contact between the state and your LLC and also receives legal notices, such as subpoenas.
 You must have an official address for your North Carolina registered agent to receive mail for your LLC.
 This address is where the state will send:

 - Tax notices